svicknesh/signedtoken/README.md

+# DEPRECATED - **DO NOT USE**
+- For key generation use `github.com/svicknesh/key/v2`
+- For signature generation and verification use `github.com/svicknesh/signature`

 # Signed Token

 Golang library to created signed tokens for whatever use case you may think off.
 Some of the potential use cases are